-- You are creating a retirement income stream is tax-free.
+- You are creating a retirement income stream that is tax-free.

 - You are protecting your retirement savings from market risk.

-Using an IUL as a supplement to a 401k offers you so much more value and benefits.
-You are guaranteed a minimum return while protecting yourself from things like the market crashes of 2000 and 2008 and 2022.
+Using an IUL as a supplement to your 401k offers optional benefits.
+You are guaranteed a minimum return while protecting yourself from things like the market crashes of 2000, 2008, and 2022.